noahjkrueger/KBMSTR/README.md

 key to the key corresponding to the character times the numer of occurrences of that character (times two, as the finger moves back to the home key).

 However, what if we care about the order of the keys?
 This is where setting this flag to 'False' comes into play.
-With this configuration, the fitness judgement of each keybaord in each generation assumes that one a key is pressed, the finger remains there untill the same finger is needed again (i.e. the finger does not return to home).
+With this configuration, the fitness judgement of each keyboard in each generation assumes that one a key is pressed, the finger remains there until the same finger is needed again (i.e. the finger does not return to home).
 This is more accurate to how a person actually types, but in order to achieve this, more complex calculations are needed.
 As a result, we need to iterate through each character of the dataset for each keyboard in order to preserve the ordering of charters.
 This means that calculating the fitness for each generation is a linear operation, and thus the larger the dataset, the longer this will take.